trywilco/wilco-docs/docs/building-your-quest/conditions/github-is-user-valid.md

 # github_is_user_valid

-Category: Github
-Description: Check if username exists in Github
-Type: Condition

 ## Description

 **Type**: Condition

-Check if username exists in Github
+Checks if the username exists in Github.

 ## Params

-- **githubUserName:** Github username to verify
+- **githubUserName:** The Github username to be verified.

 ## Outputs